DylanAKing/OpenVPN-Installer/README.md

 After you add new remote server addresses you still will need to port foward the ports chosen during the install the default values for the script require port 1194 be forwarded to the OpenVPN Server System

+Installation requirements:
+  -2 clean ubuntu 20.04 systems or Virtual machines with lan access -ip addresses of both systems
+  -active internet connection

+Installation instructions:
+ 1.) download a zipped copy of the repo, and unzip it 2.) if you havent look over the README.md
+ 3.) run ./install-ovpn-server.sh and follow the prompts

 SOURCES:
   this script was derived from two tutorials by Jamon Camisso. below are links to the tutorials:

 OpenVPN Server Configuration: